SkUrRiEr/foobler-arduino/README.md

    * The motor controller, a couple of resistors and a transistor or MOSFET to drive the motor.
 The motor has a capacitor on-board and a small ceramic capacitor soldered directly to it's terminals.
 It's arranged so that the transistor or MOSFET grounds one side of the motor with the other connected to the battery.
    * The LED circuit, two "red" and "green" IO pins with resistors, the LED chip itself, who's "sense" pin is tied directly to the microcontroller with a positive pin tied directly to the battery.
    * Timing switch, a complicated switching arrangement which essentially connects three of the microcontroller's pins to the battery depending on the position of the switch.
 All three pins have pull-down resistors.
-   * Both switches simply connect one of the microcontroller's pins to the battery.
+   * Both external switches simply connect one of the microcontroller's pins to the battery.
 The index switch has a pull-down resistor.
    * The microcontroller has a decoupling capacitor.

 ## Stock Operation